codery12321/ECE270/lab12/README.md

   ssdec s2(.in(s[11:8]),  .out(ss2[6:0]), .enable(1));
   ssdec s3(.in(s[15:12]), .out(ss3[6:0]), .enable(1));
 ```
-For this example, the 7-segment displays should show 9999, which is the ten's complement way of saying -1.  <br />
+For this example, the 7-segment displays should show 9999, which is the ten's complement way of saying -1.

 Test it thoroughly, and include this module in the text box at the bottom of the page.